 To do it, click a unit, hold the CTRL key and click the rest of the units you want to include in the group.
 Then click the icon that appears to define the group.
 A line will mark the selected units to set them apart from the rest.

 You can define as many groups as required, and give each of them a different name, description and color.
 To do it, double-click its name tag (groups are named group1, group2, etc by default), choose the required name, description and color and click Apply.
 The name will be shown in the group tag and both the tag and the line of the group will be displayed In the selected color.

-You can also ungroup units and delete all the units in a group using the options in the menu that appears when you click a group name.
+Finally, you can ungroup units and delete all the units in a group using the options in the menu that appears when you click a group name.
 Besides, you can manually set the size of a group line after clicking the name of the group.